learning-zone/angular-basics/README.md

 </div>
 ```

+**Attribute Directives**
-**Attribute Directives**: Attribute directives change the appearance or behavior of an element, component, or another directive.  `ngClass`, `ngStyle` are examples of attribute directives built-in to the Angular framework.
+Attribute directives change the appearance or behavior of an element, component, or another directive.  `ngClass`, `ngStyle` are examples of attribute directives built-in to the Angular framework.

 Example: Attribute Directives
 ```html